-- Create specials on edibles in the winter and pre-rolls in the summer.
+- Create deals on edibles in the winter and pre-rolls in the summer.

 - Target younger cannabis customers through a “happy hour” on Friday and Saturday evenings.

-- Get creative with your specials, perhaps focusing on the days and times that are less busy to drive more consistent traffic.
+- Get creative with your deals, perhaps focusing on the days and times that are less busy to drive more consistent traffic.

 - Prepare for the digital shift of consumer shopping habits with user-friendly online purchasing options.
 The future of cannabis retail will be both in-store and online.